macbeth-byui/cse310-course/docs/team.md

 Team Member Names:

-## Part 1 - Team Project Initial Planning
+## Part 1 - Initial Planning

 This section should be filled out during the first Sprint and submitted by one member of the team.

 ### Section 1.1 - Initial Project Scope

 During this semester, your team will work together to create an application to help students in college.
-Your app can be written for the web, mobile device, desktop, or command line.
+Your app can be written for the web, mobile device, desktop, or terminal.
 The app must include some form of data storage in either a database or a file.
 During Sprint 2 you will provide a more detailed scope of the project.

 1. Provide a high level description of the software you plan to create: